gellaig/boxorder/README.md

-# Project for learning angular and spring boot
+# Learning project for angular and spring boot